 In California today, approximately 600 unattended deaths are reported to individual coroners’ office statewide annually.
 That equates to about 2 unattended deaths reported in the state every day.

 The Aftermath of Unattended Death

 Directly after a person dies, the human Decomposition commences.
-When a death is unattended using the common definition of the term, days, weeks, or even longer may pass before the deceased individual’s remains are discovered.
+When death is unattended using the common definition of the term, days, weeks or even longer may pass before the deceased individual’s remains are discovered.
 Thus, the decomposition process carries on unabated.

 If you’re ever in the truly unfortunate position of discovering an unattended death, there are a set of steps that you must take immediately to address the situation and to protect your welfare and that of others.

 Because an unattended death very well may have occurred more than a couple of days prior to the discovery of the remains, physical contact with the body must not occur.
 Indeed, once you have discovered the remains of a person clearly is deceased, you need to remove your self from the room in which the body is found.
 The area around the remains very well may be contaminated with dangerous, even potentially deadly, pathogens.
 This includes contaminants released into the air through gases from the decomposition of the body.

 Once you’ve retreated to safe space, telephone 911 and explain the situation to the dispatcher.
 Appropriate emergency personnel will be dispatched to the scene.
 The remains are highly likely to be transported to the county coroner’s office for a forensic examination, including an autopsy.
 This process normally takes between 24 and 48 hours.

 At the conclusion of this process, the remains will be available for transport to a funeral home for preparation and internment.
 If you find yourself in the position of having to arrange for the transport of the remains of a deceased person to a funeral home, you have 72 hours to get this accomplished from the conclusion of the forensic examination.